Dimmanzo/employed/README.md

 - **Search and Filter**: Job seekers can filter jobs by type, work type, and location, as well as search by keywords in the job title, description, or excerpt.
 - **Role-Based Authentication**: Employers and job seekers have different dashboard views and permissions based on their roles.
 - **Closed Jobs**: Jobs that are closed are no longer open for applications, ensuring employers stop receiving applications when needed.
+- **User Profile**: Implemented a user profile page where job seekers and employers can update their personal information (full name, email, phone, address, bio).
+- **Prefill Application Form**: Job seekers can prefill the application form with their profile details to streamline the application process.

 ### Features to be Added
 - **Notifications**: Implement notifications for employers when job applications are received and for job seekers when application status changes.